michaelabon/video_url_parser/README.md

 # VideoURLParser

 Parse out information from a web video URL.
+Want information about a YouTube or Facebook video?

 ## Installation